Student Awarded Prestigious Diana Award For Volunteering Efforts

 This is not the first time Kieran has been recognised for his voluntary work having previously received a Young Achievers Award.

-Earlier this year he was selected as one of only three young people to meet the Countess of Wessex where he spoke about his volunteering for the vaccination programme and what young people can bring to St John’s Ambulance.
+Earlier this year he was selected as one of only three young people to meet the Countess of Wessex where he spoke about his volunteering for the COVID-19 vaccination programme and what young people can bring to St John’s Ambulance.

 Joanne Exley, Kieran’s Course Manager at Bishop Burton commented;